-Perhaps the most strikingly evident attribute that Paraguay embodies is potential; however, as so much of its potential has yet to be realized, Paraguay today represents a cutting edge opportunity for investors seeking significant gains from a market that is working hard to provide stability and sustainability.
+Perhaps the most strikingly evident attribute that Paraguay embodies is potential; however, as so much of its potential has yet to be realized.
+The Paraguay real estate and property investments market today represents a cutting edge opportunity for investors seeking significant gains from a market that is working hard to provide stability and sustainability.

 - There are no restrictions on foreign buyers owning real estate in Paraguay.

-- Furthermore, foreign investment is encouraged and welcome in business and industry, paving the way for international investor commitment to Paraguay and free expatriate participation in the employment market, as long as a valid residency visa is held.
+- Furthermore, foreign Paraguay property investments are encouraged and welcome in business and industry, paving the way for international investor commitment to Paraguay and free expatriate participation in the employment market, as long as a valid residency visa is held.